 From sprawling cities or countryside cottages, buildings surround us.

 They form an integral part of how we live and work.

 Energy consumption in buildings is responsible for over 17.5 percent of global greenhouse gas emissions.

 Building construction is also a key driver behind demand for steel and cement, which are, together, responsible for another 10.2 percent of emissions.

-We can not reach net zero emissions, without tackling buildings.
+We can't reach net zero emissions without tackling buildings.